workshopper/learnyounode/exercises/http_file_server/problem.md

 Where the two arguments are objects representing the HTTP request and the corresponding response for this request. `request` is used to fetch properties, such as the header and query-string from the request while `response` is for sending data to the client, both headers and body.

+When sending the HTTP response, it is important to specify what kind of data you're sending back.
+This is declared in the 'Content-Type' header.
+For this exercise we'll be sending plain text, so the content type will be 'text/plain'.
+Look at `response.writeHead()` in the `http` module to learn how to do this.

 Both `request` and `response` are also Node streams!
 Which means that you can use the streaming abstractions to send and receive data if they suit your use-case.

 `http.createServer()` also returns an instance of your `server`.
 You must call `server.listen(portNumber)` to start listening on a particular port.